codydjango/everyday/README.md

-# Bragging Rights
+# ERRYDAY

-This is an ethereum-contract backed todo-list game.
+This is an ethereum-contract backed todo-list.
+You can create a task list, get things done, and monitor your progress.
+Commit to getting things done, and see how you fare against other people who choose the same tasks.

-Gamble on whether you can achieve your goals.
-If you can, win back your ether plus your share of the ether that other people lost!
+If that's not enough to keep you motivated, gamble on whether you achieve your goals.
+Win back your ether plus your share of the ether that other people lost!

 To win, sign in by the target date to report your progress.